bogind/bogind.github.io/_posts/2024-07-17-qgis-sound-effects-plugin.md

 author: Dror Bogin
 ---

 About 2 weeks ago I saw a tweet by Kate Berg, AKA [Pokato]() about how cool would it be if we could make mods for GIS software, like ones for games.

-{: .box-note}
-**Note:** This is a notification box.

 <blockquote class="twitter-tweet" data-dnt="true">
 <p lang="en" dir="ltr">You know how you can mod video games (like replace all dragons in Skyrim with the shape of Ohio)?